milonmaze/privacy-terms-observatory/zoom.us/privacy.md

 Zoom does not allow children under the age of 16 to sign up for a Zoom account.

+For educational organizations that use Zoom Products to provide educational services to children under 18 using Zoom Products, Zoom’s Children’s Educational Privacy Statement is available here.

 How to Contact Us

 To exercise your rights or if you have any privacy-related questions or comments related to this Privacy Statement, please send an email to privacy@zoom.us.